smnorris/mit_onetool_data/Languages/forDataBC/README.md

     ```
     $ csvjoin -c "language,LANGUAGE" --outer languages_src.csv languages_cp.csv > languages_join.csv
     ```
-    - the match is good, use the list of languages from community profiles in a query that pulls all data from source, saving output as languages.csv
+    - the match is actually quite good apart from 'other languages' and 'Chinese'.
+Manually fix these to create a list of language names for reporting
+- query the census data, grouping the languages as per derived list plus grouping multiple responses as best as possible into single or double values - 'English and French' is the only double value remaining.
+Output query to `languages.csv`

 ```
 -- build the final totals